Web push notifications are a scalable, engaging solution for reaching your audience. There’s no argument about that.

 Instead of saying “Enjoy this special offer,” for example, you might say, “Subscribe today for 50% off your first year” because you know this type of offer will appeal to a specific person.

 Or instead of saying, “Read these trending stories,” you might lead with the trending headline or content vertical that you already know your audience is interested in.
+Being direct when sending a web push notification conveys that your company cares about its users and wants to service them.

 Also, pay attention to your language settings.
 Make sure you’re reaching each user with messaging that’s in their language.
 Seems like a no-brainer, but it’s an easy feature to overlook.
 To do this, you can set your push notifications to display in the language of the user’s browser, instead of the default OS settings on their device.
+Talk about custom targeting.

 3. Monetize with relevant ads